NfaToys/Access-VBA-Classes/README.md

 ### SizeAndLocation.cls module

+' This class saves and restores your forms size and location between openings.
 ' To use this class set your Form "Border Style" to "Sizable" and "Min Max Buttons" to "None" ' this code does NOT include support to restore a Form to a Maximized or Minimized state.
 '